Black illustration of a building with a path leading up to its front door with trees, grass and bushes on an off white background

 JULY 21, 1896

-New York in 1901 was the host to the Pan-American Exposition (Pan-Am) World's Fair from May 1 through November 2 in Buffalo.
+In 1901, New York was the host to the Pan-American Exposition (Pan-Am) World's Fair from May 1 through November 2 in Buffalo.
 The exposition was a reaffirmation of friendship and mutual interests and acted to showcase new technologies.
-Several buildings were built in preparation for this exposition and were painted and lit brightly using classical architecture with Spanish influences to inspire the exposition’s nickname Rainbow City.
-This unique creation was the largest display of electricity in the United States powered by the power plants at Niagara Falls, NY.
+Several buildings were built in preparation for this exposition and were painted and lit brightly using classical architecture with Spanish influences to inspire the exposition’s nickname, Rainbow City.
+This unique creation was the largest display of electricity in the United States powered by the power plants at Niagara Falls, New York.
 Pan-Am was particularly notable due to the assassination of President McKinley who was shot September 6th and died on the 14th.
-The exposition was shadowed after the assassination; however, Buffalo, NY gained a prestigious reputation as an electricity hub and transportation network in the months and years after.
+The exposition was shadowed after the assassination; however, Buffalo gained a prestigious reputation as an electricity hub and transportation network in the months and years after.

 New York State Building, Pan-American Exposition.
 (1901).
 Buffalo New York United States, 1901.
 [Photograph] Retrieved from the Library of Congress, https://www.loc.gov/item/2013646865/.